graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration4.md

 > <br/>
 > schema.RegisterTypeMapping<string, MySpecialFormattedStringGraphType>()

+### `IResolveFieldContext.FieldName` and `IResolveFieldContext.ReturnType`

+These properties have been removed.
+Use `IResolveFieldContext.FieldAst.Name` and `IResolveFieldContext.FieldDefinition.ResolvedType` instead.

+### `GraphQLMetadataAttribute.Type` -> `GraphQLMetadataAttribute.ResolverType`

+This property was renamed.
+If you have explicitly set this property in an attribute or used it directly anywhere, then just change its name.
+If you did not explicitly set this property, the default continues to be `ResolverType.Resolver`.

 ### API Cleanup

 * `GraphQL.Instrumentation.StatsReport` and its associated classes have been removed.
 Please copy the source code into